Explore Ireland's turbulent past or take a deep dive into contemporary Irish politics and current affairs with these insightful books.

 €20.99

-Breathing new life into Ireland's history once again, this carefully restored and colourised collection of wonderful black and white images captures the beauty of the nation's fascinating past.
+aria-label="Book description" itemprop="description"> Breathing new life into Ireland's history once again, this carefully restored and colourised collection of wonderful black and white images captures the beauty of the nation's fascinating past.
 This sequel to the bestselling The Colour of Ireland presents a huge variety of captivating images from the 32 counties, from Dublin to Galway and Antrim to Cork, and inspires a new vision of Ireland's heritage.
 With incredible attention to detail, author Rob Cross has gained a worldwide following by using cutting-edge technology and careful historical research to accurately depict the colours of Ireland's history and tell the stories within these rich images.
 It's a collection to treasure, enjoy and reflect on for years to come.
+Ideal for readers who… love Irish history brought to life through striking, colourised archival photography enjoy browsing beautifully restored images from across all 32 counties are fascinated by the stories behind old photographs and the research that reveals their context want a giftable, coffee-table-style book to revisit and share over time already loved The Colour of Ireland and want more of Rob Cross’s meticulous, vivid work

 Hardback